Timeline of Events

 Dip in Progress

-• Ruth has advised me that I struggled with adjusting to my new life outcome.
-My sense of purpose was vastly diminished, and I feared the future
+- Ruth has advised me that I struggled with adjusting to my new life outcome; my sense of life purpose was vastly diminished and I feared the future

 Volunteering

-• Helped out in the storeroom at the Newcastle-under-Lyme Midlands Air Ambulance charity shop from August 2016
+- Gave storeroom assistance at the Newcastle-under-Lyme branch of the Midlands Air Ambulance charity shop from August 2016

-• Undertook a befriending role with the Royal Voluntary Service (RVS) from September 2016 until July 2017
+- Undertook a befriending role with the Royal Voluntary Service (RVS) in Stoke-on-Trent, from September 2016 until July 2017

-• Volunteered as an IT buddy at my local library from November 2016 until July 2017
+- Volunteered as an IT buddy at my local (Newcastle-under-Lyme) library from November 2016 until July 2017

 Driving Licence Reinstated